SageHack/hacklair/content/my-favorite-documentaries.md

 ---

 ### We Are Legion
 Hey!
-It’s us ;) One of the story of Anonymous.
+It’s us ;) One of the stories of Anonymous.

 [Website](http://wearelegionthedocumentary.com/)
 [Youtube](https://www.youtube.com/watch?v=3SsLGPaYjvM)